Overview of Fes Morocco

 Caution: A tannery visit is not advised for travelers with bad stomachs.
 The leather is initially prepped with uric acid to soften it, and the most consistent source of uric acid is animal and human urine.
 Bring along a sprig of mint to sniff.

-The Kairouine Mosque
+The Kairouine Mosque of Fes

-This Islamic house of worship is over ten centuries old and a beautiful example of architecture that marries function to aesthetics, for it has grown as Fes itself has grown.
+This Islamic house of worship is over ten centuries old and a beautiful example of architecture that marries function with aesthetics, for it has grown as Fes itself has grown.
 While the mosque is off-limits to people who don’t practice the Moslem faith, the buildings’ doors remain open and travelers are allowed to look into its hallways.

 Several of the 13th century Medersas (religious schools) surrounding the mosque is open to visitors, and allow visitors to take in the breathtaking views of the medina from their rooftops.
 The walls of these Medersas are decorated with geometric stucco and woodcarvings that took medieval artisans decades to complete.